cGMP Peptide Production Seminar

 - Reduction of up to 95% generated waste compared to conventional methods

 Rapid scale-up for clinical trials and peptide production has been accomplished using similar technology with a focus on elevated temperatures.
 Crude purity from R&D to production scale is preserved if not improved and unwanted side reactions such as epimerization and aspartimide formation are easily controlled.
 The result, easier purification and reduced labor cost.
 Cycle times at the production scale range from 10 – 60 min with the capability to produce up to 1 kg crude peptide in a single batch.
-Several examples, including process development, will be presented.
+Several examples, including process development, were presented.